manni8436/Legend-of-the-Greek-Gods/README.md

 ## FEATURES

-I have used the following features in this project
+I have used the following features in this project:

 * Hover
     * Tells the user the location of the mouse whilst navigating the menu.